FNNDSC/mediawiki/README.rst

 - crontab -l | { cat; echo "00 04 * * * bash git-backup.sh"; } | crontab -

-This crontab makes a save every day at 4 AM.
+This crontab saves every day at 4 AM.
 It runs the ``git-backup.sh``.
 This script pushs all the content to this git repository.

 If you want to make sure that it's actually running just type: